Using Social Cues to Recognize Task Failures for HRI: Overview, State-of-the-Art, and Future Directions: Theme 1: Human social cues as feedback: perspectives from behavioral science

 \subsubsection{Detecting errors}

-In the paper "Detection of Everyday Errors," \citet{sellen1994detection} states that, despite the prevalence of literature describing errors, the detection of errors specifically had been an underdeveloped area. \textit{Error detection} refers to the awareness that an error has occurred, whereas \textit{error identification} concerns what has gone wrong and what should have happened, and \textit{error recovery} focuses on how to undo the error.
-Based on the analysis of 600 everyday slips and errors in a diary study, a theoretical taxonomy of error detection methods was proposed, focused on how people realize that they themselves have made an error.
-The errors were self-produced in everyday tasks -- that is, through the experimental setup there was no staging of errors, nor was the focus on the detection of errors by other people.
+Now how do we go from knowing what errors are to detecting them?
+In the paper "Detection of Everyday Errors," \citet{sellen1994detection} states that, despite the prevalence of literature describing errors, the \textit{detection} of errors had been an underdeveloped area. \textit{Error detection} refers to the awareness that an error has occurred, whereas \textit{error identification} concerns what has gone wrong and what should have happened, and \textit{error recovery} focuses on how to undo the error.
+Based on the analysis of 600 everyday slips and errors in a diary study, a theoretical taxonomy of (self) error detection methods was proposed.
+The errors were self-produced in everyday tasks -- that is, through the experimental setup --there was no staging of errors, nor was the focus on detecting errors by other people.
 The resulting descriptive taxonomy from \citet{sellen1994detection} is reproduced in \autoref{fig_sellen_table1} and covers the following categories of self-detection of errors: \textit{action-based} (perceiving the erroneous action), \textit{outcome-based} (perceiving the consequences of the action), \textit{limiting function} (perceiving external constraints preventing further action), \textit{undetected} (not self-detected, but detected by someone else) and \textit{reminding/memory retrieval}.

-Referring back to this taxonomy, we assume an analogous process for when people detect errors or failures of other people, although the sensory input to these modes will be limited to what is observable about the other person (the bystander).
-For instance, the primary modes of inferring that a person makes an error will likely involve visual and auditory information, with other senses in a more limited manner (e.g., without looking one might be able to tell that another person has left the fridge door open, through hearing a change in sound, or even feeling the cold air escaping from inside).
-We hypothesize that there are ways to leverage error detection through bystander reactions to these inputs, namely through their nonverbal behavior.
+We assume an analogous process for when people detect errors or failures of other people.
+However, the sensory input to these modes will be limited to what is observable about the other person (either the interactant in dyadic interactions, or the bystander).
+For instance, the primary modes of inferring that a person makes an error will likely involve visual and auditory information, with other senses in a more limited manner (e.g., without looking, one might be able to tell that another person has left the fridge door open, through hearing a change in sound, or even feeling the cold air escaping).